VishalBorase1/Book-Shop/README.md

 Also Make Many Operations On it He can Save Book Data , Update the Book Data , Delete the Book Data and Clear the Book Data .

+### Features
+This project allows you to:
+- Add new books to the database
+- Edit existing books in the database
+- Delete books from the database
+- View a list of all books in the database

 ## 🚀 Deployment <a name = "deployment"></a>
-First Extract the file from GitHub and import it into Eclipse IDE and you can run the program
+First Extract the file from GitHub and import it into eclipse IDE and you can run the program, So that it will automatically generate the database table and then you can run the code in eclipse IDE.
+Also You can deploy the Book Shop project on your local machine by setting up a MySQL server and running the application on your machine.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [MySQL](https://www.mysql.com/) - Database